JGYaniv/ALPapp/README.md

 ```
 npm start
 ```
 This will run setup for both android and ios versions of the application.
-You can also run 'npm run android/ios' to run setup only for android or ios.
+You can also run `npm run android/ios` to run setup only for android or ios.

 ### Backend
 From project root directory run `cd server` and then run: